TurakhiaLab/ROADIES/README.md

 This section provides detailed instructions on how to install and set up the environment to run ROADIES in your system.

 ROADIES is built on Snakemake (workflow parallelization tool).
-It also requires various tools (PASTA, LASTZ, IQTREE, ASTRAL-Pro) to be installed before performing the analysis.
+It also requires various tools (PASTA, LASTZ, IQTREE, MashTree, FastTree, ASTRAL-Pro) to be installed before performing the analysis.
 To ease the process, instead of individually installing the tools, we provide a script to automatically download all dependencies into the user system.

 ### Linux user